The Book of the Clock 1920 – Illus. Margaret W. Tarrant

 • Attributes: First Edition, Illustrated

 First edition, first printing.
-Brown boards with pictorial paste-down, light toning and staining to boards.
+Brown boards with pictorial paste-down, light tanning and staining to boards.
 Spine sunned, corners rubbed.
 Binding shaky, interior clean, unmarked.
 Wonderfully illustrated with 28 full-page color plates by Margaret Tarrant.
 Good.

 Scroll to Top